CyberSecuriTim/dns-overview/README.md

       - This process also occurs in the reverse (known as a reverse DNS lookup) in which an IP address is converted to a domain name but for the sake of simplicity and focusing on more everyday use we will only focus on the forward DNS lookups (domain names to IP addresses).

-     - Now that all the boring stuff is out of the way, let us get our hands dirty and
+     - Now that all the boring stuff is out of the way, let us get our hands dirty and build some intuition for DNS!

 </p>